open-quantum-safe/liboqs/CONTRIBUTING.md

-## Contributing New Quantum-Safe Algorithms
+##  Contributing new quantum-safe algorithms

-New submissions must meet the following acceptance criteria:
+All submissions must meet acceptance criteria given below.
+Algorithms may be removed if they no longer meet the acceptance criteria.

 - **Algorithmic requirements:**
 	- The algorithm must be submitted to the NIST Post-Quantum Cryptography project, or posted as update to an existing algorithm, and must be present in the current round